 Many designers have explored prototypes along these lines, only to find that there are logistical difficulties making them hard to put into daily use.
-For disasters or other emergencies, though, this neat little self-contained battery unit would be a handy addition to your BOB (bug out bag) or GOOD (get out of dodge) bag.
+For disasters or other emergencies, though, this neat little self-contained wind-up charger would be a handy addition to your BOB (bug out bag) or GOOD (get out of dodge) bag.

 One problem is moving parts – regular recharges could wear down the delicately-balanced moving pieces that make the design work.
 Another is capacity, reduced to accommodate the crank, knob, spring, dynamo and so forth.
 Yet another is charging time, which would be long if one had to wind it by hand – not efficient for everyday applications – though a regular charging station could be used, too.